Non-equilibrium dynamics of a scalar field with quantum backreaction: Wigner space equations

 If $\rho_{0\bm{k}}(t)$ is identified with a thermal distribution (including the vacuum part), equation~\cref{eq:meff-gap-equation} clearly reduces to~\cref{eq:effective-mass-thermal}.
 After discretizing the momentum variable, equations~\cref{eq:moments-rho2,eq:moments-rho0,eq:moments-phi,eq:meff-gap-equation} can be written as a closed set of coupled first order differential equations, which include backreaction from the non-equilibrium modes into the evolution of the homogeneous field $\phR$.
 The gap equation~\cref{eq:meff-gap-equation} must be solved first at the entry to the routine, after which the solution is advanced using~\cref{eq:moments-rho2,eq:moments-rho0,eq:moments-phi}.
 In practice one must introduce a UV-cutoff for the magnitude of the momentum $|\bm {k}|$, but results should not depend on its precise value, because all non-trivial physics results from gradient terms acting in the infrared region.
 We have indeed shown that this is the case in our numerical examples.

 \paragraph{Friction.}

 Our main goal is to study the dynamical evolution of $\phR$ including the backreaction from the modes excited during the zero-crossings (parametric resonance) and from the unstable modes (spinodal, or tachyonic, instability).
 We would also like to study dissipative interactions in our system.
 To do this correctly, we should go beyond the Hartree approximation.
 This would be in principle a straightforward but very laborious task.
-Instead, we will add phenomenological friction terms to our equations.
+Some formal results can be found for example in~\cite{PhysRevD.66.045008}.
+Here we will instead add phenomenological friction terms to our equations.
 Following references~\cite{Herranen:2008di} and~\cite{Herranen:2010mh} we generalize equations~\cref{eq:moments-rho0,eq:moments-rho1,eq:moments-rho2} as follows:

 where $\delta \rho_{n\bm{k}} \equiv \rho_{n\bm{k}} - \rho_{n\bm{k}}^{\rm vac}$ with $\rho_{n\bm{k}}^{\rm vac}$ being the vacuum moments defined in equations~\cref{eq:non-coherent-vacuum} below, and the explicit forms for the equilibrium distributions $\rho_{n{\bm k}}^{{\rm eq}}$ have to be provided externally depending on the problem.
-Collision integrals could be computed accurately in the context of the cQPA formalism following reference~\cite{Herranen:2010mh}, but here we are only interested in qualitative effects, for which the above phenomenological approach is sufficient.
+Collision integrals could be computed accurately in the context of the cQPA formalism following reference~\cite{Herranen:2010mh} (see also~\cite{Millington:2012pf}), but here we are only interested in qualitative effects, for which the above phenomenological approach is sufficient.
 Even then the coefficients $c_{i}$ could be some momentum dependent functions, but for simplicity we will assume that they are constants.
 Note that $\rho_{n\bm k}$ and $\rho_{n{\bm k}}^{{\rm eq}}$ in general have different vacuum distributions due to different respective solutions to mass gap equations.

 \paragraph{Number densities and coherence function.}

 We can get a better understanding of the physical meaning of the moments by comparing them with the spectral cQPA solutions found in reference~\cite{Herranen:2008di}.
 As explained in section 4.2 of reference~\cite{Herranen:2008di}, the moments are in a one-to-one correspondence with the cQPA mass-shell functions $f^m_{{\bm k}\pm}$ and the coherence function $f^c_{\bm k}$.
 The former can be further related to the particle and antiparticle number densities $n_{\bm k}$ and $\overbar n_{\bm k}$, so that one eventually finds~\cite{Herranen:2008di,Herranen:2010mh}: